Lead Opinion

 A. Lesser Included Offense

 Defendant contends that the trial court committed prejudicial error by refusing his request to have the jury instructed on the lesser included offense of second degree murder.
-The defense presented the testimony of a doctor who had examined defendant for a little over an hour on the day of trial.
+The defense рresented the testimony of a doctor who had examined defendant for a little over an hour on the day of trial.
 He testified that defendant exhibited symptoms of organic brain syndrome and that this condition caused defendant to “have [a] marked reduction in his ability to understand, to form intent, to plan, to reason.”
 Characterizing this as evidence of “diminished capacity” to form the intent necessary for first degree murder, defendant argues that he was entitled to have the jury instructed on the lesser included offense of second degree murder.

-At trial, the defense proffered a jury instruction that was apparently based on
+At trial, the defense proffered a jury instruction that was apparently based on U.C.A., 1953, § 76-5-203(l)(d), the second degree felony murder provision.

-On appeal, defendant does not renew his insistence on the felony murder variation, but in his argument that the jury should have been instructed on second degree murder cites only
+On appeal, defendant does not renew his insistence on the felony murder variation, but in his argument that the jury should have been instructed on second degree murder cites only § 76-5-203(l)(c), the so-called “depraved indifference” section.
+Under normal circumstances, defendant could not assign error in the omission of an instruction he failed to request at trial.
+State v.
+Valdez,

 B. Change of Venue

-On defendant‘s motion, the court granted a change of venue from Emery County to Carbon County.
-Defendant‘s second motion for a change of venue, to move the trial from Carbon County, was denied.
-After closely reviewing the record, we find no abuse of discretion in the court‘s denying this second motion.
+On defendant’s motion, the court granted a change of venue from Emery County to Carbon County.
+Defendant’s second motion for a change of venue, to move the trial from Carbon County, was denied.
+After closely reviewing the record, we find no abuse of discretion in the court’s denying this second motion.
 The relevant circumstances of this case are essentially identical to those in State v.
-Pierre, Utah, 572 P.2d 1338, 1348-50 (1977), where we found no error in the denial of a second motion for a change of venue.
-See also State v.
-Wood, Utah, 648 P.2d 71, 88-89 (1981).
+Pierre, Utah,

 C. Mistrial for Statement Made to Juror

 During a recess in the trial, an elderly man approached a member of the jury and said in a loud voice, “I made up my mind a long time ago; any time a guy walks in a bank and shoots two people, he deserves to die.”
 The incident was immediately brought to the attention of the trial court.
-The court conducted a voir dire of the jury and determined that only one juror had heard this statement and that it had not affected that juror‘s ability to perform his function in an impartial manner.
+The court conducted a voir dire of the jury and determined that only one juror had heard this statement and that it had not affected that juror’s ability to perform his function in an impartial manner.
 After reviewing the record, we are convinced that this event caused no prejudice to the defendant and that the court handled the matter appropriately.
-There was no error in denying defendant‘s motion for a mistrial.
+There was no error in denying defendant’s motion for a mistrial.
 State v.
-Andrews, Utah, 576 P.2d 857, 858-59 (1978).
+Andrews, Utah,

 D. Ineffective Assistance of Counsel

-Finally, defendant contends that he was denied the effective assistance of coun-
+Finally, defendant contends that he was denied the effective assistance of coun

 Finding no error in the guilt phase of the trial, we affirm defendant’s convictions for murder and aggravated robbery.